cboelsen/tastytopping/docs/index.rst

 ::

     from datetime import datetime
-    from tastytopping import TastyFactory, HTTPApiKeyAuth
+    from tastytopping import ResourceFactory, HTTPApiKeyAuth

     if __name__ == "__main__":